SUREFIRE CURES FOR THE COMMON COLD

 The 'trick' is achieving almost I.V. blood serum levels by mouth as described in the Hickey/Roberts book ASCORBATE: The Science of Vitamin C. Begin protocol at the first sign of a runny nose, tickle in the throat, etc. If not caught at the beginning, the infection can't be stopped, but you may lessen its severity and duration.

-Note: Any other form of the vitamin, e.g. mineral ascorbates, will be half as effective for this purpose.
+Note: Four (4) grams of the new liposomal vitamin C can be substituted for the 8 grams of ascorbic acid..
+The mineral salts, e.g. mineral ascorbates, will be half as effective for this purpose.

-Note: Avoid sugars/simple carbs, which compete with the vitamin for cellular uptake during therapy.
+Note: Avoid sugars/simple carbs, which may compete with vitamin C for cellular uptake during therapy.

 Note: 8 grams equals sixteen - 500 mg pills, or eight - 1000 mg pills.

 This recommended surefire dosage is 4 times Irwin Stones recommendation of 2 g every 20-30 minutes for the first two to three hours.
 If you have trouble with 8 g, you might try lowering to Stone's dosage for the common cold.

 If you place your faith in "medical science" (or those